Accept how it is. And also accept how it isn’t.

 Foresight helps here a lot.
 If you MUST take care of two things, then slow down… and take larger chunks of time to take care of each.

-- Example: I drink hot tea throughout the morning.
-5-7 cups.
-I only like hot tea.
-Tea needs boiling water (2 minutes) and steeping (5 minutes).
+- Example 1: I drink hot beverages throughout the morning.
+I like hot beverages.
+They need boiling water (2 minutes) and then getting them ready to drink.

 Thought not resisted won’t nag you.
 You think it through, however long it takes, and then you are free to do something else.